 d.
 Ensure that all roads that are required to be fire access roads have an adequate turning radii for fire apparatus (inside turning radius of 28" and outside turning radius of 44'8"); and e.
 For all roads designated as fire access roads shall have a minimum fire lane width of 26' unobstructed for buildings taller than 30'.
-Should parking within the fire lane be required, the fire lane width is to be increased to an additional 8' per side for vehicle parking.
+Should parking within the fire lane be required, the fire lane width shall be increased as required to meet fire access requirements.